OSC/ondemand/ACCESSIBILITY.md

 The shell application is considered completely inaccessible.
-Screen readers do work on it a little, but it's so little as to be rendered completey useless.
+Screen readers do work on it a little, but it's so little as to be rendered completely useless.

 The underlying library `hterm` does have support for accessibility but we need some mechanism to turn it on.

-We have this ticket concerning [shell accessability](https://github.com/OSC/ondemand/issues/672) to tracks this.
+We have this ticket concerning [shell accessibility](https://github.com/OSC/ondemand/issues/672) to tracks this.

 ### /pun/sys/myjobs and sub URLs